SSSP Operations Handbook

 Lee Founders Award Committee (at least five committee members, one-year term)

-Lee Scholar-Activist Support Fund Committee (one committee member, one-year term)
+Lee Scholar Support Fund Committee (one committee member, one-year term)

 Lee Student Support Fund Committee (one committee member, one-year term)

-Local Arrangements Committee (Chair and at least three members residing in the local area where the Annual Meeting is to be held, one-year term)
+Local Arrangements Committee (Chair and at least three members residing in the local area where the annual meeting is to be held, one member must be a graduate student, one-year term)

-Permanent Organization and Strategic Planning Committee (two committee members, three-year term)
+Permanent Organization and Strategic Planning Committee (varies two or three committee members, three-year term)

 Program Committee (Chair and three or more committee members, one-year term)

-Social Action and Social Action Award Committee (not more than six committee members who reside in the area where the Annual Meeting is to be held, one-year term)
+Thomas C. Hood Social Action Award Committee (a maximum of six committee members should reside in the area where the annual meeting is to be held, if possible, one-year term)

 The following Elected Committees select their own chair:

-Budget, Finance, and Audit Committee; Committee on Committees; Editorial and Publications Committee and the Nominations Committee (same as the Council of Special Problems Divisions Chairpersons)
+Budget, Finance, and Audit Committee; Committee on Committees; Editorial and Publications Committee; Justice 21 Committee; and the Membership and Outreach Committee

 II.
 A. 2.
 The Calendar from Election to the Presidential Address